 Tenure track professors

 Master's graduates go on to design roles or research roles related to design.
 They may develop new products with consideration for user experience or conduct trend research or user research for design development at large IT companies, startups, and design firms.
-PhD graduates go on to work in industries, academia, research organizations, and public institutions as design experts.
+PhD graduates pursue their design career in industries, academia, research organizations, and public institutions.
 The specific field varies widely depending on the topic of PhD research.

-The Department of Industrial Design welcomes applicants not only with skills related to the final product of design such as product development, visual media, spatial systems, etc., but also those related to the value provided by design such as visual communication, user experience, and services.
+IDKAIST welcomes applicants with not only skills related to the final product of design such as product development, visual media, spatial systems, etc., but also those related to the value provided by design such as visual communication, user experience, and services.
 Applicants with a background in design can combine their knowledge with systematic research methodology and new technologies to create synergy.
 Such applicants would also have to prepare application documents and interviews that display their expertise in their original majors, as well as their goals and plans for interdisciplinary design research.

 Department of Industrial Design, KAIST